 Anesthesia breathing bags are devices used in the administration of anesthesia.
 They are used to manually ventilate a patient during surgery when a mechanical ventilator is not available.
 The bags come in various sizes and are made of latex or latex-free materials.
 They are connected to an anesthesia machine or a simple oxygen source, and the clinician squeezes the bag to deliver breaths to the patient.

-Breathing bags in an anesthetic system are collapsible ellipsoid containers that serve as a reservoir for anesthetic gases and as a mean for manual ventilation.
-The reservoir bags, also known as counterlungs, allow visual assessment of the presence and estimation of the volume of ventilation.
+Breathing bags in an anesthetic system are collapsible ellipsoid containers that serve as a reservoir for anesthetic gases and as a means for manual ventilation.
+The reservoir bags, also known as counter lungs, allow visual assessment of the presence and estimation of the volume of ventilation.
 These bags form a crucial part of most anesthetic systems, since, during normal spontaneous inspiration, anesthetic machines are incapable of providing the needed peak inspiratory gas flow.

 Breathing bags are usually mounted at or near the carbon dioxide absorbent canister with the help of a T-shaped fitting or at the end of a corrugated tubing leading from the T-connector in a circle breathing system.